 The book of Psalms, the songbook of God’s people, has been called an anatomy of all parts of the soul.
 This study will make your heart sing as you explore the different genres of Psalms.
-Designed to be completed in 20 minutes, each lesson’s commentary and interpretation will help you articulate the many emotional ups and downs of living as a human in a broken world.
+Each lesson’s commentary and interpretation will help you articulate the many emotional ups and downs of living as a human in a broken world.
 The observation and application questions will enable you to engage with these songs that Jesus sang at a heart level.

 Psalms is a 13 week study which includes an introductory chapter and 12 individual psalms.

 Study 8: Psalm 91